Matherunner/hldoc/source/strafing.rst

 Strafing
 ========

-*Strafing* in the context of Half-Life physics refers to the act of pressing the correct movement keys and moving the mouse in a precise way, typically with the aim of gradually increasing the horizontal speed or cornering without losing too much speed.
-Strafing is commonly accompanied by a series of jumps intended to keep the player off the ground, as ground movements are subject to friction.
-This combination of techniques is simply *bunnyhopping*.
-Since the strafing part of bunnyhopping is much more interesting than the jumping part, we will focus only on the former in this chapter.
+*Strafing* in the context of Half-Life speedrunning refers to the technique of pressing the correct movement keys (usually the WASD keys) and moving the mouse left and right in a precise way to increase the player speed beyond what the developers intended or make sharp turns without sacrificing too much speed.
+Strafing as a technique can be achieved similarly in the air and on the ground.
+If there is a need to distinguish between them, we refer to the former as "airstrafing" and the latter as "groundstrafing".
+Strafing is commonly accompanied by a series of jumps intended to keep the player off the ground, as there is friction when moving on the ground.
+For the purpose of our discussions, the sole act of jumping repeatedly like a rabbit, regardless of whether strafing is done concurrently, is *bunnyhopping*, although the reader will find some in the community who include airstrafing when the term "bunnyhopping" is used.
+In this chapter, we will only discuss strafing and not bunnyhopping.

-Strafing is so fundamental to speedrunning, that a speedrunner ought to "get it out of the way" while focusing on other techniques.
-This applies to TASes as well: we want to optimise strafing as much as possible so that we can pretty much forget about it when TASing, allowing us to concentrate on the "general picture" and specific tricks.

-While this is not the first mathematical treatment of this topic, this documentation strives to be more precise and less ad hoc.
-Other attempts at mathematical treatments like `this by injx`_, `this by flafla2`_, `this by Kared13`_, `this by ZdrytchX`_, and `this by jrsala`_, have flaws that make them less suited for further analyses (e.g. surfing analysis, speed-preserving strafing, curvature analysis, minimal-time paths) or indeed for implementation.
+While this chapter is not the first mathematical treatment of this topic, it is the goal of the author to write the definitive analysis and optimisation of strafing in a significantly greater level of precision and thoroughness than seen in other sources.
+This chapter shall serve as the starting point and baseline for further discussions and analysis of strafing-related techniques and physics.
+Other attempts at mathematical treatments of strafing like `this by injx`_, `this by flafla2`_, `this by Kared13`_, `this by ZdrytchX`_, and `this by jrsala`_, are ad-hoc and suffer from flaws that make them less suited for further analyses (e.g. surfing analysis, speed-preserving strafing, curvature analysis, minimal-time paths), gaining a deeper understanding of strafing, or indeed for practical implementations.

 .. _`this by injx`: http://www.funender.com/quake/articles/
 .. _`this by flafla2`: http://flafla2.github.io/2015/02/14/bunnyhop.html